TDAmeritrade/stumpy/README.rst

 STUMPY
 ======

-STUMPY is powerful and scalable library that efficiently computes something called the `matrix profile`_, which can be used for a variety of time series data mining tasks such:
+STUMPY is a powerful and scalable library that efficiently computes something called the `matrix profile`_, which can be used for a variety of time series data mining tasks such as:

 * pattern/motif (approximately repeated subsequences within a longer time series) discovery
 * anomaly/novelty (discord) discovery